Rick's Daily Tips

 I do watch a lot of videos every day, but I didn’t realize it would cause me to be charged extra.

-My daughter said I need to use Wi-Fi instead of 4G but I don’t want to get hit with a big bill for that too.
+My daughter said I need to use Wi-Fi instead of cellular data but I don’t want to get hit with a big bill for that too.
+She said using Wi-Fi is free, but I want to be sure since I can’t afford another huge bill.

 So will I be charged extra if I use Wi-Fi to watch my videos?

-In general, there’s no charge for data that’s sent or received via Wi-Fi unless the entity providing the Wi-Fi service (typically some hotels, restaurants and other public venues) charges a fee for using their wireless network.
+With very few exceptions, there’s no charge for data that’s sent or received via Wi-Fi unless the entity providing the Wi-Fi service (typically some hotels, restaurants and other public venues) charges a fee for using their wireless network.

 In a nutshell, using the Wi-Fi signal from your own wireless router and/or free public Wi-Fi connections should allow you to watch your streaming videos without having to pay anything extra.